-A large part of the value you offer home buyers and sellers is your local expertise—your knowledge about the area, the schools, the services, and the culture, as well as all the special considerations, including building codes, local governances, and much more.
-So, when a home buyer or seller contacts you about an area you’re unfamiliar with, it’s important to evaluate whether you possess the knowledge, experience, and training necessary to complete the transaction.
+A large part of the value you offer home buyers and sellers is your local expertise—your knowledge about the area, the schools, the services, and the culture, as well as all the special considerations, like building codes, local governances, and much more.
+When a home buyer or seller contacts you about an area you’re unfamiliar with, it’s important to evaluate whether you possess the knowledge, experience, and training necessary to complete the transaction.
 It’s simply a good customer service practice, not to mention it’s part of your license obligation.

 Know Your Area of Expertise